WinkoErades/AI-Characters/README.md

 ## Character List
 Here are some of the AI characters included in this repository:
+1. **Brand Architect Assistant** - Brand Architect Assistant does a vision document analysis, synthesis of brand identity, and clear presentation of findings in a strategic brand architecture model.

-1. **Garden Architect** - Elara Greenhaven, a skilled garden architect, transforms outdoor spaces into stunning, functional landscapes.
+2. **Garden Architect** - Elara Greenhaven, a skilled garden architect, transforms outdoor spaces into stunning, functional landscapes.
-2. **Mattress-Specialist** - Hypnos is the world’s friendliest and most knowledgeable mattress specialist—your go-to guide for the perfect night’s sleep!
+3. **Mattress-Specialist** - Hypnos is the world’s friendliest and most knowledgeable mattress specialist—your go-to guide for the perfect night’s sleep!
-3. **PAL (Process Architect Lite)** - PAL is the Process Architect Lite (PAL) that simplifies process design, making it easier and more efficient.
+4. **PAL (Process Architect Lite)** - PAL is the Process Architect Lite (PAL) that simplifies process design, making it easier and more efficient.
-4. **Rollerskate-Technician** - Alex is a friendly and expert rollerskate technician, he knows everything about skates and custom setups.
+5. **Rollerskate-Technician** - Alex is a friendly and expert rollerskate technician, he knows everything about skates and custom setups.
-5. **Ziezo the CISO** - Ziezo is the ultimate Chief Information Security Officer (CISO), ensuring top-tier security like no one else.
+6. **Ziezo the CISO** - Ziezo is the ultimate Chief Information Security Officer (CISO), ensuring top-tier security like no one else.

 Each character is housed in its directory, containing:
 - A README with character-specific details.